sizezero/creative-incubation/entries/2020-02-29/entry.md

 Some differences in this version:

-1. All developments are visible and can be bought ant any time.
+1. All developments are visible and can be bought at any time.
 This includes the powerful 6 cost developments.
 1. Worlds can be easily searched for and placed, ready to be built, on the tableau.
 There is no commitment to building these planets so they can be replaced with others until they are built.
 1. Phases are not chosen simultaneously.
 Each player takes a turn to choose a phase followed by all other players.

 I think (1) and (2) make the game friendlier to inexperienced players but have the side effect that it's really easy to get the super powerful combinations.
-The game we played and the other game I watched was easily won by the player who did a dominant military strategy.
+The game we played and the other game I watched were easily won by the player who did a dominant military strategy.
 In Race or Roll, getting all of these synergistic worlds/devs out would have been exceedingly difficult.